spyqqqdia/Knife/README.txt

 Then you choose your laser cutter, upload the CAD-file and choose your steel, thickness and number of pieces.
 You then get a price and can order.
 This is some orders of magnitude cheaper than the commercial sources for knives but also your knife still needs some work.
 You will need a rotary grinder.
-Chose a slow running one to avoid overheating the steel and one with high grade (white) corundum wheels.
+Choose a slow running one to avoid overheating the steel and one with high grade (white) corundum wheels.
 CBN grinding wheels are even better but are tyically not available on affordable grinders, you need to order them separately.